-Michelle Brooks Evans Chair Bromley Reform Synagogue 28 Highland Road Bromley BR1 4AD

-Tel: +44 (0)20 8460 5460 E-mail: chair@bromleyshul.org.uk
+Michelle Brooks Evans Chair, Bromley Reform Synagogue 28 Highland Road Bromley BR1 4AD Tel: +44 (0)20 8460 5460 E-mail: chair@bromleyshul.org.uk

-The closing date for applications is Friday 14 February 2020.
+The closing date for applications is Monday 17 May 2021.
 Applications will be accepted electronically or in writing.
 Please provide both a personal cover letter and CV / resume.

-Prior to inviting applicants for formal interviews we will provide an opportunity for an informal discussion with representatives from the community whose role relates to your interests or areas you'd like to find out more about.
+Prior to inviting applicants for formal interviews (which we intend to hold in June), we will provide an opportunity for an informal discussion with representatives from the community whose role relates to your interests or areas you'd like to find out more about.